what is bartending

 Measure accurately to preserve

-the intended flavor of the cocktail you are making
+the intended flavour of the cocktail you are making

 “I’m busy” is not an excuse for not